esharmony/next-mui-darkmode-starter/README.md

 - You can see a running version [here](https://next-mui-darkmode-starter.vercel.app/)
 - You can see the running storybook [here](https://61aca31959c236004a9851ba-emcwgcpgzl.chromatic.com/)

+you can read a blog post here about [how I set the dark mode up in Storybook](https://www.sabbaticaldev.co.uk/post/configure-dark-mode-in-storybook-with-mui-5-and-nextjs)

 Some of the configuarations for this project, for prettier and husky etc was written following [this post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) by Paulin Trognon

 ### The application is set up with the following features.

 - Next.js with Typescript
-- Dark theme with Material UI 5
+- Dark theme with Material UI 5 (no dark theme flashing, apart from if it chooses dark mode based on the users system preferences, this will only ever occur once on first load!)
 - Storybook with dark theme available globally from the Storybook toolbar
 - Storys will have dark theme applied with no extra configuration needed.
 - Storyshots (snapshots automatically generated from storybook stories) configured